souenzzo/graal/docs/reference-manual/native-image/AutomaticMetadataCollection.md

 export JAVA_TOOL_OPTIONS="-agentlib:native-image-agent=config-output-dir=/path/to/config-output-dir-{pid}-{datetime}/"
 ```

 The `{pid}` placeholder is replaced with the process identifier, while `{datetime}` is replaced with the system date and time in UTC, formatted according to ISO 8601.
 For the above example, the resulting path could be: `/path/to/config-output-dir-31415-20181231T235950Z/`.

 ### Trace Files

-In the examples above, `native-image-agent` has been used to both keep track of the dynamic accesses in a Java VM and then to generate a set of configuration files from them.
+In the examples above, `native-image-agent` has been used to both keep track of the dynamic accesses on a JVM and then to generate a set of configuration files from them.
 However, for a better understanding of the execution, the agent can also write a _trace file_ in JSON format that contains each individual access:
 ```shell
 $JAVA_HOME/bin/java -agentlib:native-image-agent=trace-output=/path/to/trace-file.json ...
 ```

-The `native-image-configure` tool can transform trace files to configuration files that can be used in native image builds.
+The `native-image-configure` tool can transform trace files to configuration files that can be used at image build time.
 The following command reads and processes `trace-file.json` and generates a set of configuration files in directory `/path/to/config-dir/`:
 ```shell
 native-image-configure generate --trace-input=/path/to/trace-file.json --output-dir=/path/to/config-dir/